GansterLeo/drone_flightcontroller/README.md

 * I learned practical PID tuning methods.
 * I improved my debugging skills and deepened my understanding of the I2C and SPI buses.

+## 6. Conclusion
-**Conclusion**: I really should have learned to fly a drone before building one.
+I really should have learned to fly a drone before building one.